 - Keto chocolate chips– Optional, but drizzle some over the bars.
 Like the syrup, you can easily make your own.

-Make the mixture: In a mixing bowl, add the peanut butter, syrup, and coconut flour and mix until a smooth dough remains.
+Start by adding the peanut butter, syrup, and coconut flour in a mixing bowl and mix until a smooth dough remains.

 - If you find your dough is a little too thin/watery, add more coconut flour.
 If the dough is too thick/crumbly, add a dash more syrup.